lynnfaraday/aresmush.com/fs3/fs3-3/choosing-fs3.md

 layout: fs3
 ---

-FS3 grew out of the FUDGE-based +combat system first used on Battlestar Pacifica MUSH, so it was optimized for that setting.
-It's customizable enough to work in other games, but it works best with ones that have similar roots:  **cooperative**, **near-modern**, and **lightly-coded**.
+With just a few tweaks to fit the setting, FS3 can be used for anything from Wild West to Battlestar.
+In this way, it is similar to generic RPG frameworks like D20 or FATE.

+However, FS3 is *designed and optimized for* games that are:

+* **Near-Modern** - Regular humans in a tech level not too unlike our own (no magic, super powers, augmentation, energy shields or death rays).
+* **Cooperative** - Players who are on the same team (PvE).
+* **Focused** - A narrow focus on what action mechanics can be detailed and/or automated through code.

 This article will discuss those three points and why they're important when considering whether FS3 is a good choice for your game.

 # Cooperative

-Because FS3 supports disparate power level characters, it works best when those players work *together* against a common enemy.
-When one character can be a Navy SEAL and another a raw recruit, is it really fair to pit them against each other?
-When they work together, you can still have competition but it takes a back seat to the greater goal.
+FS3 allows players to start out at different power levels.
+Thus it works best when players work *together* against a common enemy.
+When one character can be a Navy SEAL and another a raw recruit, it's not really fair to pit them against each other.

 FS3 also has very "soft" mechanics.
-It is a lightweight conflict resolution system designed for cooperative-storytelling games.
-It deliberately leaves a lot open to player interpretation.
+It is a lightweight conflict resolution system designed for cooperative-storytelling games, and it deliberately leaves a lot open to player interpretation.
 If you've got an environment where folks are constantly at odds, you're going to end up with a lot of disputes.

 # Near-Modern

-The combat system was designed for a near-modern technology level.
+The combat system was designed for a near-modern technology level (mid-1800s to present).
 Ballistic weapons are the focus.
-Explosives, vehicles and armor are all designed with near-modern tech in mind.
+Explosives, vehicles and armor are all designed with modern tech in mind.

-FS3 adapts very well to historical setting and low-tech sci-fi.
-Higher sci-fi tech levels can work too, as long as you don't want blasters/lasers to work too differently than ballistic guns.

-Non-magical fantasy/medieval settings work pretty well.
-There aren't as many attack options, but FS3 Third Edition fixes many of the issues that made FS3 a poor fit for fantasy.
+Near-future sci-fi works, as long as your weapons and armor can be modeled similarly to modern guns.
+Battlestar works great because it's basically WWII in space with armored humanoid robots.
+Star Wars is more problematic due to lightsabers and energy shields.

+Medieval settings work just fine, though there are fewer combat options available.
+You don't have burst fire, explosions, suppression, etc. to add variety to the fights.

 FS3 is not designed for superhero/supernatural/magical games.
-It simply has no concept of "powers" or "spells", and the rating system is not designed to accommodate superhuman abilities.
-There is a detailed analysis of why the mechanics don't scale well to beyond-human abilities in [Scaling FS3](https://aresmush.wordpress.com/2019/07/18/scaling-in-fs3/).
+It simply has no concept of "powers" or "spells", and the rating system breaks down when you start rolling superhuman abilities.
+There have been many a game that thought they had a "Big Bad" beastie ready to give the PCs a hard time, only to have it felled in a single turn.
+The numbers *just don't scale* for beyond-human abilities.

-# Lightly-Coded
+# Focused

-It may seem ironic to say that a coded skills/combat system is intended for "lightly-coded" game, but it's true.
-As mentioned previously, FS3 is a "soft" system.
-Since Background Skills are free-form, any skill that the code relies on would need to be an Action Skill.

-For instance, if you wanted a coded crafting system, all your craft skills would be Action Skills.
-Coded economy?
-Now your business/professional skills need to be, too.
-Pretty soon you end up subverting the very idea of Action Skills, ballooning the skill list, and throwing monkey wrenches into the streamlined Chargen process.

-So FS3 works best when you have a very narrow focus of what "action" mechanics need to be automated.
+FS3 works best with a small (~10-12 skills) Action Skill list.
+More than that and you start to dilute the distinction between Action Skills and Background Skills, and you lose the fast-and-easy character creation.
+Keeping your skill list small requires a narrow focus on what action mechanics you're going to detail and/or automate.

+The default FS3 configuration utilizes about 6 skills related to the combat mechanics.
+Now imagine adding to that another half-dozen skills for a detailed crafting system, and another half-dozen for your social/political system, and another half-dozen for a research/knowledge system, and... you get the idea.
+The more systems you have, the more Action Skills you need.
+FS3 just isn't built for that.